 So, I have created books on Amazon Self-Publishing and blogs to document and sell my insights.

 What started as a hobby has blossomed into a career.

 And during the salad days of nurturing my hobby, I held jobs that merely paid the bills.

 Once I decided what I wanted to do in life, I was unwilling to invest any intellectual energy outside of the information I was creating.

 Cultivating my intellectual curiosity allowed me to create a life that became fulfilling.

 But I did it on the backs of unsatisfying jobs.
 And you can too.

-Dr. Thomas Sowell, an eminent economist, and public intellectual said that there are no perfect solutions in life, only trade-offs.
+Dr. Thomas Sowell, an eminent economist and public intellectual, said there are no perfect solutions in life, only trade-offs.